Chart Color Schemes

 Parkwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Parkwood's dwelling structure, as per the latest Census, consisted of 90.7% houses and 9.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 44.5% houses and 55.5% other dwellings.
-Home ownership in Parkwood was higher at 27.7%, with the remaining dwellings either mortgaged (41.9%) or rented (30.4%).
-The median monthly mortgage repayment in the area was $1,894, exceeding Non-Metro Qld's average of $1,750.
-The median weekly rent figure was recorded at $538, compared to Non-Metro Qld's $420.
-Nationally, Parkwood's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Parkwood's dwelling structure, as assessed in the latest Census, consisted of 90.7% houses and 9.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Non-Metro Qld's 44.5% houses and 55.5% other dwellings.
+Home ownership in Parkwood was higher than Non-Metro Qld at 27.7%, with the rest of dwellings either mortgaged (41.9%) or rented (30.4%).
+The median monthly mortgage repayment in Parkwood was $1,894, above Non-Metro Qld's average of $1,750.
+Median weekly rent in Parkwood was recorded at $538, compared to Non-Metro Qld's $420.
+Nationally, Parkwood's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing